 Pregnancy, Nursing, and Parenting

 Pregnant, nursing, and/or parenting students, employees, and affiliates can receive support and resources from the Title IX Office and Human Resources.
 Support can include supportive measures and also medically necessary periods of leave.
 The University of Texas at Austin also prohibits the discrimination of students, employees, and affiliates who are pregnant, nursing, and/or parenting.
-For more information about these resources contact the Title IX Support and Resources team.
+For more information about these resources visit our webpage or contact the Title IX Support and Resources team.

 If you are experiencing an emergency or imminent threat to yourself or others, call 911.